-The article appeared in Dnevni avaz, Nezavisne novine and Večernji list on the day that two of Europe's most influential officials - Olli Rehn, the European Union's Commissioner for Enlargement, and Jaap de Hoop Scheffer, NATO's Secretary General - visited Bosnia and Herzegovina.
+Two of Europe's most influential officials are in Bosnia and Herzegovina today: Olli Rehn, the European Union's Commissioner for Enlargement, and Jaap de Hoop Scheffer, NATO's Secretary General.
+They are here because Bosnia and Herzegovina has a real chance of integrating successfully in Euro-Atlantic structures.
+They are also here because the international community continues to view what happens in this country as important.

-"By now I believe everyone in Bosnia and Herzegovina understands that the country cannot make further progress towards membership of the European Union and NATO - two outcomes that the vast majority of citizens fervently want and desperately need - unless its political leaders abandon zerosum politics and return to the kind of constructive engagement with one another that has delivered positive results in recent years," Mr Schwarz-Schilling wrote.
+By now I believe everyone in Bosnia and Herzegovina understands that the country cannot make further progress towards membership of the European Union and NATO - two outcomes that the vast majority of citizens fervently want and desperately need - unless its political leaders abandon zero-sum politics and return to the kind of constructive engagement with one another that has delivered positive results in recent years.

-The High Representative and EU Special Representative pointed out that the record of the past year is not good.
-"Although Bosnia and Herzegovina was invited to join NATO's Partnershipfor-Peace programme at the Alliance's Riga Summit, and although its EU negotiating team successfully concluded the technical groundwork for the signing of a Stabilisation and Association Agreement with the European Union, the reform process stalled ahead of the elections last year as key political leaders reverted to the aggressive yet arid rhetoric of the 1990s," he wrote.
+The record of the past year is not good.
+Although Bosnia and Herzegovina was invited to join NATO's Partnershipfor-Peace programme at the Alliance's Riga Summit, and although its EU negotiating team successfully concluded the technical groundwork for the signing of a Stabilisation and Association Agreement with the European Union, the reform process stalled ahead of the elections last year as key political leaders reverted to the aggressive yet arid rhetoric of the 1990s.